 What are the aspirations of youth?

-Based on my personal experience and general discussion with my peers, I believe that youth want things like:
+Based on personal experience and general discussions with young people, youth want things like:

-The ages in the Cults, Bieldside and Miltimber area are relatively different when compared to Aberdeen City as a whole.
+The ages in the Cults, Bieldside and Milltimber area are relatively different when compared to Aberdeen City as a whole.
 See figure in section 1.
-Aberdeen City has a large number of people in their mid-20’s to 30’s whereas the CBM area has, relatively, a significant lower number, with Aberdeen City having up to 1,200 ( figure adjusted by ratio City/CBM total population) 25-29-year olds and CBM only having (approximately) just under 600.
-The CBM area also has, relatively, more older people between the ages of 45-90+ and more young people between the ages 5-19 years old when compared to Aberdeen City.
+Aberdeen City has a large number of people in their mid-20’s to mid-30’s whereas the CBM area has, relatively, a significant lower number, with Aberdeen City 18.9% of the population in this age range whilst CBM area has just over half this percentage at 9.9%.
+The CBM area also has, relatively, more older people between the ages of 45-90+ (48.9% to 39.8%)) and more young people (19.8%) between the ages 5-19 years old when compared to Aberdeen City (14.1%).

 Current Key Issues

-To ensure that the views of the Youth members of the CBM CC area are fully taken into account and integrated into future plans for the development of the local community.
+To ensure that the views of the youth residents of the CBM area are fully taken into account and integrated into future plans for the development of the local community.

 To protect and enhance the quality of life for young people growing up and living in the area.